Kaushikmak/Room-chat/README.md

 Room Chat is a dynamic web application built with Django that facilitates group discussions and knowledge sharing.
 Users can create rooms, join discussions, and collaborate with fellow learners.

 ## 🌐 Live Demo
-Visit the live application: [StuddieBuddie](https://kaushikmak.pythonanywhere.com/)
+Visit the live application: [Room Chat](https://kaushikmak.pythonanywhere.com/)

 ## ✨ Features